Presentation of the usual gear for alpine ascents on snow, ice or mixed terrain, at moderate grades (between F and PD+)

 - Document type:article

-- Categories:gear and techniques, additions to the guidebook
+- Categories:gear, additions to the guidebook

 - Article type:collaborative article